folio-org/docs/content/en/docs/Reporting/Library Data Platform/_index.md

 tags: ["parenttopic"]
 ---

-The Library Data Platform (LDP) is designed to run in different scenarios with only a few requirements.
-In order for the LDP to connect to FOLIO, it needs read-only access to Okapi and the FOLIO database.
+In order for LDP software to connect to FOLIO, it needs read-only access to Okapi and the FOLIO database.
 The LDP can be hosted and administered locally by an institution’s own staff or by contracting hosting services out to a third party.
-You can find specific [system requirements](https://github.com/library-data-platform/ldp/blob/release-1.1/doc/Admin_Guide.md#software) in the well-maintained LDP Github repository.
+You can find specific [system requirements](https://github.com/library-data-platform/ldp/blob/release-1.1/doc/Admin_Guide.md#software) in the LDP documentation.

 ## Installing and configuring the LDP